hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 def main():
-    # The main function would use the local function "play_game" to run the game,
-    # and then draw the result of the game
-    # using a function implemented in the draw module called "draw_game".
-    # To use the function "draw_game" from the "draw" module,
-    # we would need to specify in which module the function is implemented,
-    # using the dot operator.
-    # To reference the "draw_game" function from the "game" module,
-    # we would need to import the "draw" module and only then call "draw.draw_game()".
     name = play_game()

-    # Using the function "draw_game"
+    # Using the function "draw_game" from the file "draw.py",
-    # from the file "draw.py", or in other words, the "draw" module,
+    # or in other words, the "draw" module,
     # that implements the logic for drawing the game on the screen.
     draw.draw_game(name)